 At Shea Stadium, Jim Kaat, recently traded from the Yankees, goes the distance when the Cardinal left-hander blanks the Mets in 10 innings, 1-0.
-The 41-year old hurler, who didn’t start a game last season, gets the victory thanks to third baseman Ken Reitz's extra inning solo home run.
+The 41 year-old hurler, who didn’t start a game last season, gets the victory thanks to third baseman Ken Reitz's extra inning solo home run.

 In a 12-3 rout of the Braves, Pirates rookie outfielder Barry Bonds hits his first major league home run, off Craig McMurtry.
-Bobby’s son will become the All-time career home run leader, hitting 762 during his 22-year career playing for Pittsburgh and the San Francisco Giants.
+Bobby’s son will become the all-time career home run leader, hitting 762 during his 22-year career playing for Pittsburgh and the San Francisco Giants.

 After trailing 10-0 after six innings, the Blue Jays rally to beat the Red Sox, 13-11.
 The Fenway Park contest is decided with Junior Felix's two-run home run in the top of the 12th inning.

-En route to a 6-0 complete-game victory, 22-year old Dodger right-hander Ramon Martinez limits Atlanta to three hits.
+En route to a 6-0 complete-game victory, 22 year-old Dodger right-hander Ramon Martinez limits Atlanta to three hits.
 Pedro's older brother, who will finish the season with a 20-6 record, strikes out 18 batters during the contest.

 Jacksonville Suns' (Tigers - AA) reliever Pamela Davis throws one scoreless inning of relief and gets the win in a minor league exhibition game against the Australian Olympic team, becoming the first woman to pitch for a major league farm club.

 Paul Wilder is selected as the Devil Rays' first-ever draft pick when the team participates in the June free agent amateur draft.
-The 18-year outfielder-first baseman, who tops the huge list of 97 players chosen by Tampa Bay, will spend four years in the minor leagues without ever appearing in a major league game.
+The 18 year-old outfielder-first baseman, who tops the huge list of 97 players chosen by Tampa Bay, will spend four years in the minor leagues without ever appearing in a major league game.